splunk/public-o11y-docs/apm/span-tags/index-tag-tips.rst

 .. _apm-default-span-tags:

-Span tags APM automatically indexes
+Default indexed span tags in APM
 ====================================

-APM automatically indexes and creates Troubleshooting MetricSets for the span tags in the following table:
+APM indexes and creates Troubleshooting MetricSets by default for the span tags in the following table:

 .. list-table::
    :header-rows: 1